-Dental implants are designed to preserve bone and provide a foundation for support of a natural looking tooth.
-Dental implants, unlike dentures, provide the same biting force as natural teeth.
-Dentures (not supported by implants) only provide about 10 to 20% of the biting force of natural teeth.
+Dental implants preserve bone and provide support to your new natural looking tooth.
+Unlike dentures, dental implants give you the same biting force as natural teeth, while dentures that are not supported by implants only provide about 10% to 20% biting force of natural teeth.

-Dental implants are tiny titanium posts, which are placed into the jawbone where teeth are missing.
-The bone bonds with the titanium, creating a strong foundation for artificial teeth.
-In addition, implants can help preserve facial structure, preventing the bone deterioration that occurs when teeth are missing.
+Teeth implants are tiny posts made of titanium placed into your jawbone where teeth are missing.
+The bone bonds with the titanium post to create a strong foundation for the artificial teeth.
+Another reason to choose implants is that they help preserve facial structure, which in turn prevents the bone deterioration that naturally occurs when you have missing teeth.

-If, like many others, you feel implant dentistry is the choice for you, we ask that you undergo a dental/radiographic examination and health history.
-During these consultation visits, your specific needs and considerations will be addressed by your Oral and Maxillofacial Surgeon or Periodontist.
-Your questions and concerns are important to us and our team will work with you very closely to help make your procedure a success.
+Considering dental implants but not sure if it’s the right choice for you?
+Come to our dental office and we’ll help you undergo a dental/radiographic examination and health history.
+During these consultation visits, your specific needs and considerations will be addressed by a trusted Oral and Maxillofacial Surgeon or Periodontist.
+Our patients’ questions and concerns are important to us we make it a point to work with our patients very closely for more successful dental procedures.

-After the implant has bonded to the jawbone, the second phase begins.
-The surgeon will uncover the implants and attach a small healing collar.
-Your dentist can then start making your new teeth.
-An impression must be taken.
-Then posts or attachments can be connected to the implants.
-The replacement teeth are then made over the posts or attachments.
-The entire procedure usually takes six to eight months.
-Most patients do not experience any disruption in their daily life.
+After the dental implant has bonded to the jawbone, the second phase begins.
+The oral surgeon will uncover the implants and attach a small healing collar.
+At this time your dentist will start making your new teeth after an impression is taken.
+The posts or attachments can be connected to the implants.
+The replacement teeth are then made and placed over the posts or attachments.
+The entire implant procedure usually takes six to eight months but most patients report that they do not experience any disruption in their daily life.